 Next Door and Buy Nothing are other places to look if you don’t use Facebook.

 If you live in Tucson, you’re probably familiar with its “Brush & Bulky” program.
 Twice per year, residents can put out anything they want to get rid of, and the city picks it up for free.
 Among the old mattresses and appliances will be piles of yard debris.
-It’s not unusual to see mounds of succulent cuttings, agave and aloe pups, containers, and other gardening treasures there for the taking.
+It’s not unusual to see mounds of cuttings, agave and aloe pups, containers, and other gardening treasures there for the taking.

 Find Bargains at Nurseries